corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 Rebase tempers your own timeline, it destroy it and build a new one.
 PR Squash Merge did not temper your own timeline, it is still the same.
 Upon merging, it simply adds a single commit to describe what's new on the main branch.
 Why this matters?
-Because if you made a mistake on Rebase, you can completely destroy your timeline.
+Because if you made a mistake on Rebase, you may completely destroy your timeline.
 Yes, sure, there are ways to recover your mistakes, but why set yourself up for mistakes anyway?
-PR Squash Merge is completely reliable and zero risk and it make a clean single commit on the main branch.
-You are not going to have multiple commits addressing the PR comments on the main branch, which makes main branch a lot cleaner to inspect.
+PR Squash Merge is completely reliable and zero risk and it makes a clean main branch.

 The following Git actions are more than enough to get the job done using simple Git GUI.
 1. Fetch